Global Payments (GPN) Q3 2017 Results - Earnings Call Transcript

 David E. Mangum - Global Payments, Inc.

 Yeah, I'd be happy to.
 I think the key is the distinctive distribution married to solutions targeted SMBs.
-And we can go upscale – sort of upstream to the MNCs and we do quite successfully as we announced in the prepared comments.
+And we can go upscale – sort of upstream to the MNCs and we do quite successfully, as we announced in the prepared comments.

-But when you take a business where we've grown sales in Spain faster than any competitor for the last six years to build a 28% market share in that market, I think you get some sense of what we can do when we take then a Realex-solution for the e-com piece married to Spain's face-to-face (55:22) and say okay, what can we do to sell and accelerate growth on an already large number.
-You saw just this quarter in the European results.
+But when you take a business where we've grown sales in Spain faster than any competitor for the last six years to build a 28% market share in that market, I think you get some sense of what we can do when we take then a Realex-solution for the e-com piece, marry it to Spain's face-to-face, and say okay, what can we do to sell and accelerate growth on an already large number you saw just this quarter in the European results?
 The same thing is happening in the UK, obviously.
 You can't grow in the double-digits in the UK just based on what's going on at a macro level.
-You have to be taking share and you frankly have to be taking share in small to medium market.
-You don't grow that way by targeting large customers either to be perfectly honest.
+You have to be taking share, and you frankly have to be taking share in small to medium market.
+You don't grow that way by targeting large customers either, to be perfectly honest.

-With Caixa, we have a unique partnership that brings banking services issuing as well as then omni capabilities to certain merchants.
+With Caixa, we have a unique partnership that brings banking services, issuing, as well as then omni capabilities to certain merchants.
 That works beautifully.
-Note that Caixa is also our partner in Eastern Europe, so we're trying to do in Eastern Europe with Erste who is a wonderful partner, with Caixa is take that success we've seen in Spain, take it to earlier stage markets in central Europe; your Romanias, your Czech Republic, as well as Hungary, Slovakia and see if we can drive the same kind of outsized growth with this combination of distinctive distribution and real omni-solutions targeted at small to medium businesses.
+Note that Caixa is also our partner in Eastern Europe, so we're trying to do in Eastern Europe with Erste, who is a wonderful partner, with Caixa, is take that success we've seen in Spain, take it to earlier stage markets in central Europe; your Romanias, your Czech Republic, as well as Hungary, Slovakia, and see if we can drive the same kind of outsized growth with this combination of distinctive distribution and real omni-solutions targeted at small to medium businesses.

 Andrew Jeffrey - SunTrust Robinson Humphrey, Inc.